raguay/ModalFileManager/README.md

 With Spacemacs and Doom-emacs, I learned that the Vim style keyboard was much more efficient.
 But, I kept going back to the Emacs key memory.
 I finally decided to really give Vim a run with neovim on my MacBook Air.
 I even installed Spacevim and really liked it.
 Now, I'm fully comfortable in the Vim style keyboard (but far from mastering it completely) and have adapted it to many other programs along the way.
 My current editor of choice is [OniVim2](https://github.com/onivim/oni2) which is the fastest programming editor I've ever used.
 It is great!

 But, I've never been happy with the file managers I've used. [fman](https://fman.io/) is great, but not actively being maintained and expanded upon.
 I also don't really like python, it's API language.
 So, I decided to jump in and make one to suit me better.
 This is how Modal File Manager was started.
 I wanted something that was as configurable as TkDesk was, but with a modal keyboard model for hotkeys.
 To take it even further, new modes and keymaps can be added with extensions.
-Along with anything else you can do with a full Node.js backend.

 Modal File Manager is also somewhat minimal in the UI.
 Many graphical file managers have buttons, shelves, etc. all over the place with information everywhere.
 I decided to make the main interface as low keyed as possible with all other information in the status line or extras panel.
 Extra file information is on the status line for the current cursor location.
 More information is displayed in extras panel as well.